markclare1992/markclare1992.github.io/_posts/2018-06-28-Shot-Selection.md

 There is the possibility that good teams are more likely to be in a positive game state, and that they might be good teams because they take better shots and because they can advance the ball to better areas.

 ## Continuation
+- Try and separate "good team" effects from game state.
 - It would be interesting to do a similar analysis for successfully completed pass locations and type of pass.
 - Do proper spatial analysis and attempt to plot smoother density maps.